SAP vs Oracle

 ERP or Enterprise Resource Planning –

 ERP is short for Enterprise resource planning.
 It is a process used by companies to manage, operate and integrate the important parts of their business.
-Whether its planning, purchasing of inventory, sales & marketing or finance, ERP is the goto solution.
+Whether it’s planning, purchasing of inventory, sales & marketing or finance, ERP is the go-to solution.
 2 of the widely used applications globally are SAP and Oracle.

-The way both the application stacks have been architectured, it’s considerably different – SAP utilizes ground-up approach and Oracle is meant to Integrate several systems together.
-SAP is scoped to address business process like finance, accounting, HR and logistics.
+The way both the application stacks have been architectured, it’s considerably different – SAP utilizes the ground-up approach and Oracle is meant to Integrate several systems together.
+SAP is scoped to address business processes like finance, accounting, HR and logistics.

 Oracle is the clear frontrunner since it only required 12 months for provisioning end to end and price associated is also lower.
-Nonetheless, SAP still rules the ERP market with 26% market share compared to its opponent which lags behind at 17%.
+Nonetheless, SAP still rules the ERP market with a 26% market share compared to its opponent which lags behind at 17%.

 Oracle has multiple benefits like less complex UI for user interface and easy options to customize the application stack.
 Compared to Oracle, SAP has intricate UI and also difficult to customize the same.

-All the above discussed differences between SAP and Oracle have been enlisted in the below table –
+All the above-discussed differences between SAP and Oracle have been enlisted in the below table –